satorici/satori-cli/src/satoricli/docs/language_playbooks.md

 ## [Language](language.md)
 ### Playbooks

+Playbooks store tests that will [execute](language_execute.md) commands to [assert](language_asserts.md) its behavior with potentially different forms of [inputs](language_input.md).

-Playbooks can have undefined inputs that will be considered to be parameters to be supplied for them to be executed.
-Consider the following example:
+Playbooks can have undefined variables that can be supplied as dynamic parameters.
+Consider the following playbook that uses the undefined VAR variable:

 echo.yml:
 ```yml